 This series was created to publicize and share just a few of the fascinating ethical issues that face Developmental Neuroscience today.
-Members of the NeuroDevNet/Neuroethics Core Research teams interview experts in their fields about the issues that they think are worth talking about.
+Members of the Kids Brain Health Network (formerly NeuroDevNet)/Neuroethics Core Research teams interview experts in their fields about the issues that they think are worth talking about.

 There is a short video, a full length podcast for each interview and a reference list for further reading!